Aller au contenu principal

 Additionally, by integrating accessibility from the start of a project, you will avoid additional costs later on.

-At each stage of the project, conduct accessibility testing with users with disabilities, assistive technologies, and validation tools.
-Identify issues and make necessary corrections.
+At each stage, test with users who have disabilities, assistive technologies, and validation tools.
+Fix issues as you go.

-These tests will also be beneficial for the quality of your deliverables.
+Bonus: these tests also improve the overall quality of your deliverables.

 "Are accessible sites always ugly?"

-For example, ensuring good contrast between text and background to facilitate readability or prioritizing certain color choices, knowing that in France, the proportion of colorblind individuals is about 8% among men and 0.45% among women, helps make life easier for many people.
+For example, good contrast between text and background improves readability.
+Picking the right colors matters too -- in France, the proportion of colorblind individuals is about 8% among men and 0.45% among women.
+That makes a real difference for a lot of people.

 "Accessibility standards are too complicated and difficult to understand."